 Manual vs Automatic: What You Need to Know Before You Buy

-Even though there is no consensus on which is better, it's worth gaining a broad understanding of the pros and cons of each when purchasing a new car.
+Even though there is no consensus on which is better, it's worth gaining a broad understanding of the pros and cons of each style of driving when purchasing a new car and trying to find a comfortable price.
 It's also important to note that as electric vehicles begin to dominate the industry, the automatic vs manual debate will begin to die down.
 Manufacturers are simply not making manual electric cars--at least not yet (see more on this below).
 Self-driving cars will likely only come equipped with automatic transmissions as well.

 A common question people have is, What is a manual car?
 Do manual cars have transmissions?
-As rare as they are becoming, manual cars are really no different from an automatic car except that they require a little more work on your part to operate.
-The real question is, What's a manual transmission vs automatic transmission?
+As rare as they are becoming, manual cars are really no different from an automatic cars except that they require a little more work on your part to operate.
+The real question is, What's manual transmission vs automatic transmission?
 While everyone wants a smooth and steady ride as they accelerate or decelerate through traffic, most people don't understand the inner workings of a transmission.

 Is it Better to Drive a Manual or an Automatic Shift Car?

-By some accounts, having a manual transmission car is painful if you sit in, say, Los Angeles traffic on your way to work.
-The problem is that you are constantly shifting gears when trapped in a bottleneck.
-You can't just sit back and listen to the radio or have a meeting over the phone.
+By some accounts, having a manual transmission car is painful if you often stop and go in, say, Los Angeles traffic on your way to work.
+The problem is that the driver is constantly gear shifting manually when trapped in a bottleneck in the vehicle.
+Drivers can't just sit back and listen to the radio or have a meeting over the phone.

-Is Automatic Faster Than Manual?
+Are Automatic Transmissions Faster Than Manual Transmission?

-Are There Manual Teslas?
+Are There Manual Tesla Models?